Wedding Day Tips

 How many hours do I really need for wedding photography?

-Typically most packages run 6-8-10 hours.
+Typically most packages run 6-8 or 10 hours.
 A lot of factors come into play when deciding what you want for coverage.
 How many locations will you be going to?
 How many people are in the wedding?
 Is the ceremony location and the reception location in the same spot?
 Travel time is included in the coverage, meaning, the coverage is continuous.
 Typically if you are getting reading in one location, ceremony in another and then reception at a third location, you will want 8 hours of coverage.
 If you are having location and ceremony and getting ready all at one location, you can get by with 6 hours of coverage.
 I'll never sell you more coverage then you need.
+I have a magic formula to decide how much coverage you need.
+I’ll help you out!

 How many photographers should I have at my wedding?